gopika-r-aj/Internship_ML/Task3/README.md

 ## Outputs

- The screenshots of the outputs are added to "Output_screenshots"
+ The screenshots of the outputs are added to "Outputs_screenshots"